Event Script Syntax

 If the sub-flow is not available, the system will throw an error stating that it is not found.

 Hierarchy of flows would reduce the complexity of a single flow configuration file.
 The "time-to-live (TTL)" value of the parent flow should be set to a value that covers the complete flow including the time used in the sub-flows.
-To avoid the additional routing overheads, use this feature only when necessary.

 For simplicity, the input data mapping for a sub-flow should contain only the "header" and "body" arguments.